-G. Analysis of priorities and determination of sustainability targets

-In order to identify the Group's priority actions on sustainability, over the last several years Enel has been carrying out an analysis of priorities (the so called "materiality analysis"), based on the guidelines laid down by the most used international standards such as the Global Reporting Initiative.
-The aim is to map and assess priorities among those matters of interest for the Enel Group's main stakeholders, crossing them with the business strategy and the priority actions of the Group itself.
+G. Analysis of priorities and determination of sustainability targets those matters of interest for the Enel Group's main stakeholders, crossing them with the business strategy and the priority actions of the Group itself.
 The targets to be included in the Group's Strategic Plan are determined based on the results of the materiality analysis; activities and projects developed by the corporate functions of the Group, as detailed in the Sustainability Plan, contribute to the achievement of such targets.
-The following schedule shows the priorities matrix as reported in 2017 Sustainability Report and in the consolidated Non-Financial Statement related to the financial year 2017.
+The following schedule shows the priorities matrix as reported in 2018 Sustainability Report and in the consolidated Non-Financial Statement related to the financial year 2018.